What do you mean by “social entrepreneurship”?

 Social entrepreneurship is the process of recognizing and relentlessly pursuing opportunities to create social value.
 Social entrepreneurs are innovative, resourceful, and results oriented.
 They draw upon the best thinking in both the business and nonprofit worlds to develop strategies that maximize their social impact.
 Social entrepreneurship is not about business ethics, corporate responsibility, or incorporating social and environmental impact into business management.
 Nor is it exclusively about nonprofits launching businesses and other earned income strategies.
 To learn more about social entrepreneurship, read What is Social Entrepreneurship?

 In 2012, Hillary Clinton announced that CASE and Duke were awarded a $10 million contract from USAID to help scale and capitalize global health social ventures around the world.
-The Social Entrepreneurship Accelerator at Duke is now a major initiative of CASE and includes in-depth coaching and consulting by CASE faculty, staff and students with global health social entrepreneurs aiming to scale their impact.
+The Social Entrepreneurship Accelerator at Duke, now in its retrospective stage, was a major initiative of CASE and included in-depth coaching and consulting by CASE faculty, staff and students with global health social entrepreneurs aiming to scale their impact.

-SEAD works together with organizations across Duke to mobilize a community of practitioners, investors, policymakers, faculty, staff, and students to identify, assess, help develop, build capacity of, and scale solutions, technologies, and business models for healthcare delivery and preventive services in developing countries around the world.
+SEAD worked with organizations across Duke to mobilize a community of practitioners, investors, policymakers, faculty, staff, and students to identify, assess, help develop, build capacity of, and scale solutions, technologies, and business models for healthcare delivery and preventive services in developing countries around the world.

 - Build Global Health Pipeline